-National Drink Rosé Day is this Saturday, June 11, 2016, so for this week’s Wine Wednesday, I thought I would share five new rosé wines to try this weekend.
-Be sure to catch my Facebook Live segment on my rosé picks on Wednesday June 8th at 10:00am PST.
-Cheers!
+National Drink Rosé Day is this Saturday, June 11, 2016!
+So for this week's Wine Wednesday, I thought I would share five of the top rosé wines to try this weekend.

-But this Saturday is National Drink Rosé Day (while August 14th is International Rosé Day…so take notes and celebrate again in two months!), and with the rise of both temperatures and the number of wineries making incredible rosé wines, I felt like this was one gimmicky food & beverage day I couldn’t ignore.
-Especially because I’ve found that so much of the country still thinks of rosé as only being that sickeningly sweet White Zinfandel that you find on the bottom shelf of the grocery store and first tried at Aunt Betty’s house because she bought cases of it at Costco in 1989 and can’t get rid of it.
+With the rise of both temperatures and the number of wineries making incredible rosé wines, I felt like this was one national wine day I couldn't ignore.
+Especially because I've found that so much of the country still thinks of rosé as only being that sickeningly sweet White Zinfandel that you find on the bottom shelf of the grocery store and first tried at Aunt Betty's house because she bought cases of it at Costco in 1989 and can't get rid of it.
 White Zinfandel is unfortunately still one of the best selling rosés in the United States, but I hope to change that by introducing more people to the AMAZING other types of rosé!

 Bottom shelf wine, no more, folks.
 Today's rosé is beautifully crafted into refined and elegant wines that are perfect for summer sipping at picnics and barbecues.